keshavksingh/dqu/README.md

 - Supports (Basic and Advanced Evals), Advanced emitts Error Records Dataframe along with eval results
 - Supports Logging integrations with GCP Cloud Logging, Azure Log Analytics, Console Logs

-Whether you're working on Any cloud GCP, Azure (Microsoft Fabric, Azure Databricks, Azure Synapse) or AWS or local Jupyter Python environment, on any of these 4 engines, DQU seamlessly integrates into your data pipelines.
+DQU empowers working on Any cloud GCP, Azure (Microsoft Fabric, Azure Databricks, Azure Synapse) or AWS or local Jupyter Python environment, on any of these 4 engines (Pandas, Spark, Flink, Ray), DQU seamlessly integrates into your data & machine learning pipelines.

 ---